Refreshing with Greens & Florals

-On the other hand, these plants are excellent choices if you’re single or don’t have any children or pets.
+On the other hand, these plants or flowers are excellent choices if you’re single or don’t have any children or pets.
 They are dangerous and could harm your cherished furry creatures and dearest kids.
 If you already own plants like these, you could move them to heightened spaces or any place that is not within easy reach of kids or pets.

 - Chinese Evergreen